continuouspipe/continuouspipe/logstream/README.md

 ```

 **Note:** you won't be able to update code in realtime.
 If you want to rebuild the image, just run `docker-compose build app`.

+## Debugging

+If you want debugging messages in the logs, you can set the `ENVIRONMENT` environment variable to `debug`.